Horsford admits to extramarital affair after podcaster discloses relationship

 Linder said she recently reached out to Horsford through her publicist to have him appear on her podcast.
 She told the Review-Journal she has an email on her personal account purportedly from Horsford that pointed her to a Washington, D.C., attorney, Howard Schiffman.

-She said Horsford told her he thought they were resolving the situation amicably, and that failing to do so would be damaging to everyone.
+She said that Horsford told her he thought they were resolving the situation amicably and that failing to do so would be damaging to everyone.

 Contact Rory Appleton at rappleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.